Delmos Jones: Later career

 Jones's second option was to move his family and enroll in the University of Arizona, where he had been accepted into the master's program in anthropology.
 There, his anthropological curiosities were nurtured under the tutelage and mentorship of Robert Allan Hackenberg.
-Jones arrived in Arizona to find Hackenberg engaged in work, under the auspices of the University of Arizona's Bureau of Ethic Research, focusing on a Southwest Native American tribe, then known as the Papago.
-Through his work with Hackenberg, Jones was able to acquire substantial skills and experience in the large-scale collection of ethnographic data.
-Jones compiled thorough descriptions of existing Papago settlements.
-While still a masters' student, he published an article entitled "A Description of Settlement Pattern and Population Movement on the Papago Reservation".
-In this article, he focuses on the linkage between economic changes and residential patterns as the Papago became less involved in "Subsistence Activities" and increasingly reliant on a cha-based economy.
-Jones completed his masters's in an anthropology in 1962 with the penning of his thesis mentor, he left Arizona and moved to Ithaca, New York, to begin his doctoral work.
+Jones arrived in Arizona to find Hackenberg engaged in work under the auspices of the University of Arizona's Bureau of Ethic Research, focusing on a Southwest Native American tribe, then known as the Papago.
+Through his work with Hackenberg, Jones acquired substantial skills and experience in the large-scale collection of ethnographic data.
+He compiled thorough descriptions of existing Papago settlements.
+While still a masters' student, he published an article titled "A Description of Settlement Pattern and Population Movement on the Papago Reservation".
+In this article, he focused on the link between economic changes and residential patterns as the Papago became less involved in "subsistence activities" and increasingly reliant on a cha-based economy.
+Jones completed his masters in an anthropology in 1962 with the penning of his thesis, left Arizona and moved to Ithaca, NY, to begin his doctoral work.

 At Cornell University, Jones minored in Asian Studies and archeology.
 Taking advantage of the program's strong Asian Studies focus, Jones chose Southeast Asia as his site for dissertation research.
 Initially, Jones prepared to do research among ethnic minorities in Burma.
-However, a fragile political stability in the country degenerated Inyo violent conflict, barring it as a possible research site.
-Given his investment in language training, Jones chose to do research among linguistically similar ethnic minority, the Lahu, in neighboring Thailand.
+However, a fragile political stability in the country degenerated into violent conflict, barring it as a possible research site.
+Given his investment in language training, Jones chose to do research among a linguistically similar ethnic minority, the Lahu, in neighboring Thailand.
 In choosing Cornell at this time, Jones unwittingly positioned himself in an academic community influenced by CIA-Sponsored intelligence-gathering activities.
 In 1964, Jones was a PhD student focused on doing good research and completing his dissertation.
-For fourteen months he explored cultural variation moth the Lahu.
+For fourteen months he explored cultural variation with the Lahu.
 Jones traveled to Thailand with his wife and children.
-The Jones family came to see that there was a significant American presence in Thailand associated with unspoken activities, and it soon became apparent to Jones that covert operations were taking place the region.
+The Jones family came to see that there was a significant American presence in Thailand associated with unspoken activities, and it soon became apparent to Jones that covert operations were taking place in the region.
 Jones completed his research and went on to finish his dissertation, earning his doctoral degree in 1967.